Home / Undergraduate Application Guide / Undergraduate – Queen’s University

 Admission Points

-• On-Campus Programs
+• On-campus Programs

 • Fall Term: September is the admission point for most on-campus programs.